BlockScience/aztec-gddt/README.md

 The following agents are fundamental to understanding the network:

-* *Users*, who create transactions that they wish to have inluded in the network.
+* *Agents*, who create transactions that they wish to have inluded in the network.
 * *Nodes*, who propagate information on the network.
 * *Sequencers*, who are responsible for structuring the transactions into blocks.
 * *Provers*, who are responsible for providing the necessary proofs to accompany a block.